Hyalinobatrachium yaku, a new species of glass frog, has such clear skin that researchers can observe its tiny heart beat through its chest.

 To learn more, check out these incredible glass frog videos:

-Next, read about the “extinct” venomous snake recently rediscovered in South Africa .
-Then, check out this tiny new fish that injects predators with opioids.
+Next, read about the “extinct” venomous snake recently rediscovered in South Africa.
+Then, check out the fangblenny, a tiny new fish that injects predators with opioids.